janefelix04/janefelix04.github.io/Project Portfolio/Project #1 - Stroke Prediction/README.md

 - Power BI Desktop for data clean-up and visualization
 - R Studio/R for analytics
 - Canva for presentation
-- Panapto for video presentation/project walk-through

 ---
-Created by Jane Felix | Last updated 02/10/2025
+Created by Jane Felix | Last updated 02/12/2025